-Amazon, Wal-Mart, Costco and other major supermarket chains have been named in a class action lawsuit over an alleged scheme to gouge California consumers on the price of eggs, which has tripled in the state during the coronavirus pandemic.
-According to Bloomberg news report, the lawsuit, which was filed in San Francisco federal court, says the corporations are seeking to profit from the misery of millions of Californians.
+Amazon, Wal-Mart, Costco, and other major supermarket chains have been named in a class-action lawsuit over an alleged scheme to gouge California consumers on the price of eggs, which has tripled in the state during the coronavirus pandemic.
+According to a Bloomberg news report, the lawsuit, which was filed in San Francisco federal court, says the corporations are seeking to profit from the misery of millions of Californians.

 Several Retailers Named